-Cross building is compile a library or executable for a platform other than the one on which the compiler is running.
+Cross building is compiling a library or executable for a platform other than the one on which the compiler is running.

-Cross compilation is a specially useful if you are building software for embedded devices where you don’t have an operating system nor a compiler available.
+Cross compilation is especially useful if you are building software for embedded devices where you don’t have an operating system nor a compiler available.
 Also for building software for not too fast devices, like an Android machine, a Raspberry PI etc.

 The only thing that you need to cross compile some code is have the right toolchain installed in your system.
 A toolchain is just a compiler with some libraries matching the target platform.

 Some toochain examples:

 |Linux||Windows x64||Mingw compiler for linux (apt-get install g++-mingw-w64)|